Ada-C13/capstone/presentation.md

 The capstone presentation highlights your application as the culmination of your work at Ada.

+## Logistics

-It will be __5 minutes or less__ in length and should have the following components:
+It will be __5 minutes or less__ in length.

+Ada will schedule your capstone presentation.
+You will find details of this schedule closer to capstone presentations.

+C13: Look for a capstone presentation announcement.

+## Content

+The presentation should have the following components:

 - What problem does the app solve?
 Who does it solve it for?
 - What are 1-2 things you learned?
-  - You should focus on what you learned about programming as an art/craft/profession, not what specific technologies you learned to build the app.
+  - You can focus on what you learned about programming as an art/craft/profession, not necessarily what specific technologies you learned to build the app.
   - Example: "I learned that the best way for me to learn is to try a tutorial out and break everything as I go!"
 - What are 1-2 major features of the application, demoed from the eyes of a user?
 - Optional: Exciting or interesting technologies you used
 - Optional: Future enhancements

+## Format

+For your presentation,

+- You may have slides, or no slides
+- When demoing your app, you may either do a live-demo, or a silent video recording while you voice-over it

 ## Preparing for the Presentation

-Before the capstone presentation day, Ada will provide the time table and order of presentations.
-From this information, you will form groups with the 3-4 people presenting before or after you.

 To prepare for the presentation, individually you should do the following: